Ipswich Street line: Streetcar line

 In the 1890s, the West End Street Railway rapidly electrified its existing horsecar system.
 The speedier electric streetcars also allowed expansion into suburbs like Brookline and Brighton; new lines were built on Beacon Street in 1888–89 and on Commonwealth Avenue in 1894–96.
 The 1890s also saw the filling of the Back Bay Fens north of the Muddy River for new development.
 In 1895, a group of Brookline businessmen proposed a street car line from Newton Centre to downtown Boston independent of the West End.
 The line was to run southeast from Newton Centre on Cypress Street and Jackson Street, east to Brookline on Boylston Street (the Worcester Turnpike), and around Brookline Village on Cypress Street, School Street, and Aspinwall Avenue.
 It was to then run northeast on Brookline Avenue and the new western section of Boylston Street through the newly filled Fens, then use Newbury Street and Arlington Street to reach the Tremont Street subway.
 This routing was to avoid all West End-owned tracks, allowing the new line to use the city-owned subway even if the West End would not grant trackage rights over its surface lines.
 The West End's counterproposal called for an extension from Reservoir on Chestnut Hill Avenue and Boylston Street.

 In 1897, the West End proposed to extend its line on Boylston Street westward from Massachusetts Avenue through the newly developing area.
 Objections were raised over the portion through the Fens parkland: the tracks would impede public access to the recently landscaped park, and the arch bridge over the Muddy River was in poor condition.
-A compromise was soon worked out where the line would divert north along Ispwich Street, parallel to the Boston and Albany Railroad mainline, thus avoiding the park entrance and the deficient bridge.
+A compromise was soon worked out where the line would divert north along Ipswich Street, parallel to the Boston and Albany Railroad mainline, thus avoiding the park entrance and the deficient bridge.
 The Boston Elevated Railway (BERy) – successor to the West End – began construction of the line in early 1899.
 By midyear, it was largely complete except for gaps where the city was laying water mains.